Punnamrithvika/FarmFresh/README.md

     ```
 4. Run the application:
     ```sh
-    npm start
+    npm run dev
     ```

 ## Technologies Used
-FarmFresh Connect is built using a robust and diverse technology stack to ensure performance, scalability, and maintainability:
-- **TypeScript:** Providing a strong type system for enhanced code reliability and maintainability.
+- **TypeScript:** Ensuring robust and type-safe code.
-- **Java:** Powering backend services and API management for seamless data handling and integration.
+- **Java:** Backend services and API management.
-- **CSS:** Delivering elegant and responsive designs to create an engaging user experience.
+- **CSS:** Styling and responsive design.
-- **Python:** Facilitating data processing, analytics, and machine learning capabilities.
+- **Python:** Data processing and analytics.
-- **Other:** Incorporating various libraries and tools to enhance functionality and streamline development.
+- **Other:** Various libraries and tools to enhance functionality.

 ## Contributing
-We welcome contributions from the community to help us improve and expand FarmFresh Connect.
+We welcome contributions from the community.
 To contribute, please follow these steps:
 1. Fork the repository.
 2. Create a new branch:
     ```sh